Chart Color Schemes

 Horsley is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Horsley's dwelling structure, as per the latest Census, consisted of 95.5% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Horsley's dwelling structure, as per the latest Census evaluation, consisted of 95.5% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro NSW's 85.5% houses and 14.5% other dwellings.
-Home ownership in Horsley stood at 29.7%, with the rest being mortgaged (53.1%) or rented (17.2%).
-The median monthly mortgage repayment was $2,167, higher than Non-Metro NSW's average of $2,000.
-Median weekly rent in Horsley was $500, compared to Non-Metro NSW's $365.
-Nationally, Horsley's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Horsley was at 29.7%, with the rest of dwellings either mortgaged (53.1%) or rented (17.2%).
+The median monthly mortgage repayment in the area was $2,167, above Non-Metro NSW's average of $2,000.
+The median weekly rent figure was recorded at $500, compared to Non-Metro NSW's $365.
+Nationally, Horsley's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing